-- 17. A person applying for membership to the Institute must submit- - (a) a written application to the Council in the approved form; - (b) a statutory declaration verifying the contents of the application; and - (c) the approved fee. - (2) Where an application is approved, the Council must register the person on the Register.
+- 17.-(1) A person applying for membership to the Institute must submit- - (a) a written application to the Council in the approved form; - (b) a statutory declaration verifying the contents of the application; and - (c) the approved fee. - (2) Where an application is approved by the Council, the Council must register the person on the Register.